sergeenkovv/Monitoring-Service/README.md

 So I decided to write a console application that incorporates dependency injection principles similar to Spring and has a minimum of dependencies.

-+ The ApplicationContext class simulates the operation of an IoC Container.
++ The ApplicationContext class simulates the operation of the Spring IoC Container.
 + the ApplicationRunner class simulates API creation service (for example Postman)
 + DAO classes simulates working with a database.
 Since the application does not have a data store, information is stored in